-If you want to play college softball, you should probably be looking in California, New York, or Pennsylvania.
+(Updated for 2020) If you want to play on a college softball team, you should probably be looking in California, Pennsylvania, or New York.
 However, if you’re looking specifically for Junior College teams, you should be focusing on Illinois and Texas.
-The states with the most D1 softball programs are New York, California, and Texas.
-The D3 college softball programs are concentrated in Pennsylvania, New York, and Massachusetts.
+The states with the most D1 softball programs are California, Texas, and New York.
+The D3 college softball teams are concentrated in Pennsylvania, New York, and Massachusetts.

 Below is a table listing the number of colleges in each state offering softball by the regulating organizations.
 You can sort the table to find out which states have the most NCAA Division 1 teams or the most Junior College teams.
 The total column includes all schools at all levels.